vetux/qcalculator/README.md

 # Screenshots
 ![img](res/images/screenshot.png)

+# Known Issues
+- Writing archive files ("Create Addon Bundle" or "Compress...") on Windows causes the resulting file to be corrupted because of a buggy libarchive implementation. (libarchive dependency will be removed in the future to resolve this issue)

 ## Developing Addons
 Addons are python files containing load and unload methods that are called when the user enables the addon in the user interface.